Samfisheryu/samfisheryu.github.io/_pages/misc.md

 {% include base_path %}

-Outside my regular activities, I often joke that I'm both a part-time PhD student and a professional racer.
-In reality, I've spent several years participating in track days and plan to compete in time attack events in the near future.
-Over the past few years, I have raced with multiple organizations during these track day events.
-I'm currently racing in the advanced group at MassTuning and sometimes take on the role of an instructor, helping others improve their driving skills.
+Despite joking that I'm a part-time PhD student and a professional racer, I really do spend a good chunk of my time on the track.
+I've been hitting track days for a few years now and I'm eyeing time attack events down the road.
+Lately, I've been racing with the advanced group at MassTuning and even stepping in as an instructor from time to time

 My Car --- Xiao Hei
 ======